DNAi

 Abstract

 The current biodiversity crisis demands novel approaches to monitor how human activities influence the biosphere.
-The rapid development of ‘omics’ tools, in particular the metabarcoding of environmental DNA (eDNA), have opened a new area of comprehensive biodiversity data generation across many regions of the world.
+The rapid development of ‘omics’ tools, in particular the metabarcoding of environmental DNA (eDNA), has opened a new area of comprehensive biodiversity data generation across many regions of the world.
 Yet, the development of efficient data processing pipelines has not matched the exponential increase in size and quality of ‘omics’ data, which limits the application of eDNA for ecological monitoring.
-Currently, processing eDNA requires multiple expensive and error prone bioinformatic steps, with each step relying on poorly automatized disparate software, and many paths to choose with output results sensitive to subjective decisions.
+Currently, processing eDNA requires multiple expensive and error-prone bioinformatic steps, with each step relying on poorly automatized disparate software, and many paths to choose and results sensitive to subjective decisions.

-Moving toward large-scale biodiversity monitoring requires a fast, objective, and automated processing pipeline that will transform eDNA data into meaningful information about ecosystems including (i) standardized taxonomic lists for each sampled location that guide species management, (ii) standardized classification of samples from their DNA composition which can guide ecosystem management.
-In this project, we propose to harness a combination of recent machine learning approaches that directly transforms raw eDNA metabarcoding data into informative ecological indicators that improves ecosystem monitoring and decision making.
+Moving toward large-scale biodiversity monitoring requires a fast, objective, and automated processing pipeline that transforms eDNA data into meaningful information about ecosystems, including (i) standardized taxonomic lists for each sampled location that guide species management, (ii) standardized classification of samples from their DNA composition which can guide ecosystem management.
+In this project, we developed several machine learning approaches to directly process raw eDNA metabarcoding data to improve ecosystem monitoring and decision-making.

 People